kjingers/SystemDesignNotes/README.md

 * IBM uses Influx DB to run analytics for real-time cognitive fraud detection.
 * Spiio uses Influx DB to remotely monitor vertical lining green walls and plant installations.

+### Wide-Column Databases

+Some of the popular wide-column databases are **Cassandra, HBase, Google BigTable, ScyllaDB, etc.**

+* Netflix uses Cassandra in the analytics infrastructure.
+* Adobe and other big guns use HBase for processing large amounts of data.